modernmt/modernmt/INSTALL.md

 and here the steps to "install" all software

-Note: Pay attention to the disk space:   /home is very small

 tar xzf mmt-mvp-v0.2.1-makefiles.tgz (Ask Uli or Nicola for the .tgz) pushd mmt-mvp-v0.2.1 make -f Makefile.install-moses >& Makefile.install-moses.log &